Henry Probus: Henry, High Duke of Poland

 On 30 September 1288, Leszek II the Black, Duke of Sieradz and High Duke of Poland, died without issue.
-This event opened an opportunity for Henry IV to realize his ambitious plans to gain Kraków and the title of High Duke.
+This event opened an opportunity for Henry to realise his ambitious plans to gain Kraków and the title of High Duke.
 With this purpose, he began to find suitable allies from 1287, when he reconciled with Przemysł II, returning him Wieluń.
-According to the Professor and Historian Oswald Balzer, shortly before began the preparations to the First Coalition of Piast Dukes formed by Leszek II the Black, Henry IV, Przemysł II and Henry III of Głogow, which had the intention to make the unification of Poland.
-Notwithstanding the veracity of this theory, after hearing the news of Leszek II's death, Henry IV was ready for action.
+According to the Professor and Historian Oswald Balzer, shortly before, the preparations for the First Coalition of Piast Dukes formed by Leszek II the Black, Henry, Przemysł II and Henry III of Głogow, which had the intention to make the unification of Poland.
+Notwithstanding the veracity of this theory, after hearing the news of Leszek II's death, Henry was ready for action.

-Henry IV's major contenders for the Kraków throne were Leszek II's half-brother Władysław I the Elbow-high and Duke Bolesław II of Płock, who counted on the support of the Lesser Poland nobility.
+Henry's major contenders for the Kraków throne were Leszek II's half-brother Władysław I the Elbow-high and Duke Bolesław II of Płock, who counted on the support of the Lesser Poland nobility.
 However, the Duke of Płock failed to obtain the decisive support of the Castellan Sulk the Bear (Sułk z Niedźwiedzia), who was the Governor of the city.
-On 26 February 1289, the bloody Battle of Siewierz took place between the troops of the Dukes of Płock and Kuyavia, and Henry IV's troops, supported by King Rudolph I and the Dukes of Opole, Głogów and Ścinawa (Steinau).
-The battle ended with a victory for the Masovia-Kuyavia coalition; from two of Henry IV's allies, Duke Przemko of Ścinawa was killed in the battle, and Duke Bolko I of Opole was seriously injured and captured by Władysław I the Elbow-high.
+On 26 February 1289, the bloody Battle of Siewierz took place between the troops of the Dukes of Płock and Kuyavia, and Henry's troops, supported by King Rudolph I and the Dukes of Opole, Głogów and Ścinawa.
+The battle ended with a victory for the Masovia-Kuyavia coalition; two of Henry's allies, Duke Przemko of Ścinawa, was killed in the battle, and Duke Bolko I of Opole was seriously injured and captured by Władysław I Łokietek.

-Despite this success, Duke Bolesław II of Płock unexpectedly resigned his pretensions, leaving all the Kraków inheritance to Wladyslaw I the Elbow-high.
-As the war turned favorable to him, Wladyslaw I, with the assistance of the Bishop of Kraków, Paul of Półkozic (who was later imprisoned after rebelled against him), managed to besiege and capture Wawel castle and forced the Silesian troops to retreat to Skała.
+Despite this success, Duke Bolesław II of Płock unexpectedly resigned his pretensions, leaving all the Kraków inheritance to Władysław I Łokietek.
+As the war turned favourable to him, Wladyslaw I, with the assistance of the Bishop of Kraków, Paul of Półkozic (who was later imprisoned after rebelling against him), managed to besiege and capture Wawel castle and forced the Silesian troops to retreat to Skała.

-However, Henry IV regrouped his forces and marched against Kraków in person at the head of his army in August 1289.
-Thanks to the betrayal of the Kraków townspeople and the help of the Franciscans (who even hid him in their monastery), Henry IV took the city and was recognized as High Duke.
-Despite his victory, Henry IV decided to remain in Sandomierz.
+However, Henry regrouped his forces and marched against Kraków in person at the head of his army in August 1289.
+Thanks to the betrayal of the Kraków townspeople and the help of the Franciscans (who even hid him in their monastery), Henry IV took the city and was recognised as High Duke.
+Despite his victory, Henry decided to remain in Sandomierz.